-Since World War II ended, the world has been regulated with neoliberal order.
-United States has cherished its foreign policy with promoting democracy to defeat communism.
+Since World War II ended, the world has been regulated with the neoliberal order.
+The United States has cherished its foreign policy with promoting democracy to defeat communism.
 Along with its political agenda, it has gained its trade and business interest in the name of “open market” or liberal flow of capital.
-The Bretten Woods Institutions have promoted the US policy over time.
+The Bretton Woods Institutions have promoted the US policy over time.
 There are lots of critics that those institutions didn’t reduce poverty rather it made countries poorer than ever.
 Most of the developing countries have been bounded with debt-chains.
-On this circumstance, China’s proposed Asian Infrastructure and Investment Bank (AIIB) have challenged US backed World Bank and IMF.
-It is also a sister concerns of “One Belt One Road” project which has already broke US western allies.
-UK and Australia has already joined the bank despite US allegation.
-Moreover, Xi Jingping could be prudent with the lesson of economic depression in 1930 and 2008-2009.
-The economic experience tend him to grab the current economic deficit of this region and the “One Belt One Road” could be the pre-cautious steps to combat overflow of production in the local market.
-That’s why the “One Belt One Road” is crying need for China’s economy.
+On this circumstance, China’s proposed Asian Infrastructure and Investment Bank (AIIB) have challenged US-backed World Bank and IMF.
+It is also a sister concern of “One Belt One Road” project which has already broke US western allies.
+UK and Australia have already joined the bank despite US allegation.
+Moreover, Xi Jinping could be prudent with the lesson of economic depression in 1930 and 2008-2009.
+The economic experience tends him to grab the current economic deficit of this region and the “One Belt One Road” could be the pre-cautious steps to combat overflow of production in the local market.
+That’s why the “One Belt One Road” is the crying need for China’s economy.
 On the other hand, Asia needs more capital for its upcoming infrastructural development.
-According to a report by Asian Development Bank (ADB) the region needs 3 trillion USD and 290 billion USD for its economic efficiency.
+According to a report by Asian Development Bank (ADB), the region needs 3 trillion USD and 290 billion USD for its economic efficiency.
 So, China has no longer wait to take the chance.

 The Geopolitics over One Belt One Road project